 Short Term Disability during Pregnancy

-Many people begin thinking about short term disability during pregnancy.
+Many people begin thinking about short-term disability during pregnancy.
 While expecting a baby we often become more aware of the need for income security after having a baby.
-But income security may also be important when mom needs to take leave before giving birth.
+However, income security may also be important when mom needs to take leave before giving birth.
 The policy works differently during pregnancy depending upon when coverage begins: before or after conception.

 Pregnancy Preexisting Conditions

-Short term disability pregnancy pre existing conditions are generally not covered.
-Most policies contain exclusions for pre existing medical conditions.
-There are two pregnancy-related policy exclusions that generate the majority of denied claims:
+Short-term disability pregnancy preexisting conditions are generally not covered.
+Most policies contain exclusions for preexisting medical conditions.
+Two pregnancy-related policy exclusions generate the majority of denied claims.

-- A pre existing condition may means having a sickness or physical condition for which you were treated, received medical advice, or had taken medication within 12 months before the policy effective date.
-If you become disabled because of a pre existing condition, the policy will not make benefit payments if the disability occurs during the first 12 months the policy is in force.
+- A preexisting condition may mean, having a sickness or physical condition for which you were treated, received medical advice, or had taken medication within 12 months before the policy effective date.
+If you become disabled because of a preexisting condition, the policy will not make benefit payments if the disability occurs during the first 12 months the policy is in force.